kiwicopple/paul.copplest.one/docs/blog/email-to-a-friend.md

 # Email to a friend
 At one point in my life I hired a Virtal Assistant (VA) from India, whose name was “Nirmal N”.
 A Virtal Assistant is like a personal assistant but they live remotely and all interation is online.
 And to be clear, they are real humans not robots or chatbots.

-A bit of background: I was an early reader of Tim Ferris’ The Four Hour WorkweeK.
+A bit of background: I was an early reader of Tim Ferris’ The Four Hour Workweek.
 In the book he expains the mechanics of running a profitable business with only 4 hours of work per week.
 One of the keys to this is “automating” your business with cheap labour using the benefits of international wage arbitrage.

 The main problems that I found were the terrible work quality and the time to prepare the tasks took as long as completeing them myself.